Home health for heart failure and cardiac disease

 Daily weight fluctuations of more than 2 lbs are one of the earliest and most reliable signs of fluid retention and an approaching CHF exacerbation — often days before the patient feels significantly worse.
 At that window, intervention is far less invasive than an emergency department visit.

-Readmission context: CMS data consistently shows that approximately 25% of Medicare CHF patients are readmitted within 30 days of discharge.
+Readmission context: Congestive heart failure has one of the highest 30-day hospital readmission rates among Medicare conditions, per the AHRQ Healthcare Cost and Utilization Project.
 Proactive daily monitoring and early cardiologist communication is the primary evidence-based intervention to close that gap.

 Kassy Health nurses teach patients and their families to track daily weight at the same time each morning, monitor sodium intake, recognize edema patterns in the legs and ankles, and report changes in shortness of breath.
 When threshold values are crossed, our nurses contact the cardiologist or primary care physician directly — before a crisis develops.